vidartf/phoila/README.md

 phoila install <lab-extension name> [<lab-extension name> ...]
 ```

-(if you don't need any eextensions, make sure to run `phoila build` instead)
+(if you don't need any extensions, make sure to run `phoila build` instead)

 Then run it: